IvannaGotsova/OnlineShop/README.md

 OnlineShop

 Overview:
-OnlineShop is an app which offers the best quality goods for you.
+OnlineShop is an app that offers the best quality goods for you.

 To get started with our app, simply visit our site.